-Modirzadeh regularly advises and briefs international humanitarian organizations, UN agencies, and governments on issues related to international humanitarian law, human rights, and counterterrorism regulations relating to humanitarian assistance.
+Modirzadeh advises and briefs international humanitarian organizations, United Nations agencies, and governments on issues related to international humanitarian law, human rights, and counterterrorism regulations relating to humanitarian assistance.
 For more than a decade, she has carried out legal research and policy work concerning a number of armed conflict situations.
 Her current scholarship focuses on normative and practical dimensions of the U.S. “War on Terror” and other contemporary challenges concerning international law and armed conflict.
 She frequently contributes to academic and professional initiatives in the areas of humanitarian action, counterterrorism, and the laws of war.

 In addition to taking part in several expert advisory groups for UN research initiatives, Modirzadeh is a non-resident Research Associate in the Humanitarian Policy Group of the Overseas Development Institute and a non-resident Senior Fellow at the Lieber Institute for Law and Land Warfare at the U.S. Military Academy at West Point.
-She is also on the Board of Trustees of the International Crisis Group, on the Advisory Board of Geneva Call, and on Board of Directors of the International Association of Professionals in Humanitarian Assistance and Protection (PHAP).
+She is also on the Board of Trustees of the International Crisis Group and on the Advisory Board of Geneva Call.
 She received her undergraduate degree from the University of California, Berkeley and her J.D. from Harvard Law School.

 SSRN author page